okmika/TKMM-SARC/README.md

-  --base <base> (REQUIRED)      The base folder path containing the mod subfolders --mods <mods> (REQUIRED)      A list of mod folder names, within the base mod folder, to merge, in order of priority --output <output> (REQUIRED)  Merged mods output directory --config <config>             Path to the location of the TKMM configuration files.
+  --base <base> (REQUIRED)      The base folder path containing the mod subfolders --mods <mods> (REQUIRED)      A list of mod folder names, within the base mod folder, to merge, in order of priority --output <output> (REQUIRED)  Merged mods output directory --config <config>             Path to the TKMM config json.
 Default if not specified.
-  --flat                        Perform merging on flat files only instead of SARC archives --verbose                     Enable verbose output -?, -h, --help                Show help and usage information
+  --process <All|Archive|Flat>  Specify what type of merge to perform --verbose                     Enable verbose output -?, -h, --help                Show help and usage information
 ```